reonZ/pf2e-token-hud/README.md

 ## Sidebar Max Height

 Allows you to set a maximum height for the sidebars, this accept any css value that would be valid for a height property (e.g. `300px`, `50%`).

+## Always Show Filter

+When enabled, the filter field will always be displayed at the top of sidebars instead of when using the 'Show Filter' keybind, the keybind still scroll to the top and gives focus to the field.

 ## Sidebar Scrollbar